streamingspotify save rate benchmarksspotify save ratespotify engagement metricsspotify algorithm signals

 This metric matters because Spotify's recommendation engine treats saves as one of the strongest positive signals a listener can send.
 A stream tells the algorithm someone heard your track.
 A save tells the algorithm someone wants to hear it again.
 That distinction is everything when it comes to triggering algorithmic playlists like Discover Weekly and Radio.

 Here is why this should concern you: most artists track streams, monthly listeners, and follower counts obsessively, but never once check their save rate in Spotify for Artists.
-They're watching the scoreboard while ignoring the stat that determines whether they stay in the game.
+They are watching the scoreboard while ignoring the stat that determines whether they stay in the game.

 If you want to see where your own save rate stands relative to your genre, a free growth score analysis from Chartlex breaks down exactly these engagement signals and tells you what needs work.